Relative Care and Kinship Care

 If you are a family friend, have a close relationship or are an important person in the life of the child or teen then you are considered “Fictive Kin”.

-When children and teens need a safe and temporary home, relatives and fictive kin are often considered before foster family care.
+When children and teens need a safe and temporary home, Kinship caregivers are often considered before foster family care.
 By law, the State of New Hampshire must make efforts to identify and notify adult relatives within 30 days of a child being placed outside their parents’ home.
 If a family relative is not available or not appropriate, the child may be placed in a licensed foster home.

-When a relative is identified there are some basic safety checks required before a child or teen comes to live with you.
+When a Kinship caregiver is identified there are some basic safety checks required before a child or teen comes to live with you.
 These checks are:

 - Registry of Criminal Offenders